 Modern Foreign LanguagesSUB MENU

-All our children study either French or Spanish up to Common Entrance (French to Scholarship), and many take up the opportunity to study Italian, Russian and Mandarin in their own time with our visiting teachers.
-Even without the argument that foreign languages may one day be good for business, there are many reasons to celebrate our enthusiasm for languages.
+All our children study either French or Spanish up to Common Entrance and many take up the opportunity to study Mandarin or Japanese in their own time with our visiting teachers.
+B form are offered the opportunity to take part in a cultural trip abroad to hone their language skills and to put into practice what they have seen in lessons.

 We hope that our teaching here speaks to both the heads and the hearts of our pupils.
-It gives great satisfaction to see – in exams – that their heads have taken on board the expectations of their senior schools.
-It gives even greater to pleasure to see that many pupils have also taken a foreign language to their hearts, and that the possession of it will open as yet unseen doors in the future.
+It gives great satisfaction to see – in exams – that their heads have taken on board the expectations of their senior schools and we have seen some excellent results in the French and Spanish Common Entrance exams over the past few years.
+It gives even greater pleasure to see that many pupils have also taken a foreign language to their hearts, using their newly acquired language skills whilst abroad with family or on school trips.
+We provide our pupils with a safe environment where they can build their confidence in speaking a foreign language in the hope that they will then use and enjoy it outside of the classroom too.

 If anyone is going to bring out what your child is good at, Port Regis will.Good Schools Guide